Last updated: May 11, 2026

 Solution Architecture

-A solution architect's function is to derive architectural direction and vision to the organisation, translating areas of development or domains into well-organised self-directed teams, providing guidance on how to develop cross-functionally.
+Solution architecture is all about deriving architectural direction and vision to the organisation, translating areas of development or domains into well-organised self-directed teams, providing guidance on how to develop cross-functionally.

 Organisation